Korey Lee Preview, Player Props: White Sox vs. Athletics

 - Lee hit .160 with two doubles and a walk.

-- Lee got a hit in two of 11 games last season, with multiple hits in one of those games.
+- Lee managed a hit last year in two of 11 games, including one multi-hit outing.

-- Including all 11 games when he logged a plate appearance a season ago, he did not hit a home run.
+- He did not hit a home run last year in the 11 games he logged a plate appearance in.

-- Lee drove in a run in two of 11 games last season, with multiple RBIs once.

-- He did not score in any of the 11 games he played in last season.
+- He did not score in any of the 11 games he played in last year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.